rapid7/metasploit-framework/Definition-of-Module-Reliability,-Side-Effects,-and-Stability.md

-**Example**

-The presence of `Stability`, `Reliability` and `SideEffects` in the notes section of the info hash is mandatory but may be left as empty array if it's not applicable to that particular module
+New Metasploit modules now contain a `Notes` section containing additional information such as the `Stability`, `Reliability` and `SideEffects` associated with running the module.

 Example: